IRCAD/sight/libs/core/service/README.md

 ### _extension_

-- **AppConfig**: registers all the configurations from an xml file element with the point extention '<appConfig>'
+- **AppConfig**: registers all the configurations from an xml file element with the point extension '<appConfig>'
-- **AppConfigParameters**: registers all the configurations from an xml file element with the point extention '<AppConfigParameters>'
+- **AppConfigParameters**: registers all the configurations from an xml file element with the point extension '<AppConfigParameters>'
-- **Config**: registers all the configurations from an xml file element with the point extention '<config>'
+- **Config**: registers all the configurations from an xml file element with the point extension '<config>'
 - **Factory**: registry of all the services.
 It allows to retrieve the information necessary to instantiate the services

 ### _factory_